Home Careers Waiter/Waitress

 Waiter/Waitress Career FAQs

-Dress codes for Waiters and Waitresses vary depending on the establishment and current trends.
+What Waiters and Waitresses wear varies depending on the establishment and current trends.
 In many modern restaurants, there’s been a shift towards more casual attire, such as branded T-shirts or polo shirts paired with jeans or casual pants.

 However, some upscale restaurants may still require more formal attire, such as button-down shirts or blouses paired with dress pants or skirts, and possibly even ties or other accessories.